Creating flag variations

 Overview

-This topic explains how to use a flag's Variations tab to create and edit your feature flag's variations and outlines the different types of flag variations.
+This topic explains how to create and edit your feature flag's variations and outlines the different types of flag variations.

-Flag variations are available across all environments in a project.
+Flag variations are the same across all environments in a project.
 Flag targeting is environment-specific.
 For example, if you add a new flag variation, it is immediately available in all environments in your project.
 If you change the default targeting rule to serve a different variation, the targeting change only applies to the current environment.
-To learn more, read Configuring the same flag in different environments.
+To learn more, read Configure the same flag in different environments.

 Feature flag variations determine what a context or user receives when they encounter a feature flag.